qnxyt9x67g-max/MHBC/README.md

 Switching to a new device migrates a member's existing room membership(s) rather than creating a duplicate — an explicit login on one room verifies the password once and restores every other approved room automatically in the same step.

+Approved membership and admin status for security rules are mirrored in Auth custom claims (kept in sync when member documents change), so routine permission checks do not require extra Firestore reads on every request.

 ### Badges & Notifications

 All badge counts (unread messages + pending approvals) are managed server-side by Cloud Functions.
 Clients only read the final computed values — keeping badge-related Firestore costs near zero.